-Disability and poverty crushes children’s lives
+Disability + poverty crushes children’s lives

 Children living in poverty with disability are too often seen as less valuable, cursed, less than human.
 They’re hidden away, sometimes out of shame, but more often because parents are trying to keep their kids safe while families struggle to put food on the table and a roof over their heads.

-The sad reality is, these beautiful kids are dying of neglect, sickness, abuse and loneliness.
-Misunderstanding, stigma and exclusion surrounding disability pull entire families into deeper poverty.
+The sad reality is, these beautiful kids are dying of neglect, sickness, abuse, and loneliness.
+Misunderstanding, stigma, and exclusion surrounding disability pull entire families into deeper poverty.
 And deeper poverty makes children more vulnerable to abuse, infection, isolation, malnutrition.
-It’s a vicious cycle that we’re out to break.

 When Precious began walking, her mom noticed her daughter’s legs curved out.
 Precious was young, so her mom thought her legs would straighten over time.